navin-ri/GWP-prediction/README.md

 # GWP-prediction-dataset

-This repository contains the input data used to develop deep learning models in the study:
+This repository contains the data used to develop deep learning framework in the study:

 **"Deep Learning Framework for Predicting Global Warming Potential Using PCA, Quantile Transformation, and Ensemble Models"**